Alier0912/Hotel_chatbot/README.md

-* 🏨 Hotel Booking Assistant
+# Hotel Booking Assistant Chatbot

 A beginner-friendly rule-based chatbot for hotel booking, wrapped in Python and deployed with Streamlit.
 The bot helps users check room availability, book rooms, and interact in a conversational way.

--  ✨ Features
+-   Features

 💬 Chat Interface built with Streamlit.